-- 2nd: Referred to another journal article relevant to my interests and explain the use of the term “newer media” instead of “new media” by Dr. Serena Carpenter, also a professor at the Walter Cronkite School of Journalism & Mass Communication at Arizona State University, via Twitter: “New Communication Technologies, Old Questions” by Marco C. Yzer and Brian G. Southwell, as published in Vol. 52, No. 1, of American Behavioral Scientist.
+- 2nd: Referred to another journal article relevant to my interests and explain the use of the term “newer media” instead of “new media” by Dr. Serena Carpenter, then a professor at the Walter Cronkite School of Journalism & Mass Communication at Arizona State University, via Twitter: “New Communication Technologies, Old Questions” by Marco C. Yzer and Brian G. Southwell, as published in Vol. 52, No. 1, of American Behavioral Scientist.

 - 12th: After reconsidering how to define my PhD interests, I explained to Frankie De Soto (@franklogic) on Twitter that “For my PhD I want to research how people & orgs generate knowledge by using social media to create & distribute information.”

 - 15th: While using Twitter, asked the question “Could ‘citizen journalism’ exist as it does now w/o the infrastructure & technology developed by large media companies?” and quickly realized it could very well evolve into the subject of my eventual PhD dissertation.
-The idea behind my question was that, without the existing broadband and mobile phone infrastructure, individuals would be unable to access and share content available online — and that access is the key to “citizen” journalism.
+The idea was that, without the existing broadband and mobile phone infrastructure, individuals would be unable to access and share content available online — and that access is the key to “citizen” journalism.